-MIC is determined only in specific clinical scenarios under the instruction of a Microbiologist, e.g. infective endocarditis.
+MIC is determined only in specific clinical scenarios under the instruction of a Microbiologist, e.g., infective endocarditis.
 MIC gives valuable information, which will help to customize the treatment to direct only the causative bacterium.

 Broth dilution method

 The broth/tube dilution test is the standard method for determining levels of microbial resistance to an antimicrobial agent.
-Serial dilutions of the test agent are made in a liquid microbial growth medium which is inoculated with a standardized number of organisms and incubated for a prescribed time.
+Serial dilutions of the test agent are made in a liquid microbial growth medium inoculated with a standardized number of organisms and incubated for a prescribed time.
 At the end of the incubation period (generally 18-24 hours), the tubes are visually examined for turbidity.

-E.g. in the image shown above, the breakpoint of growth inhibition lies between 6.25 (no turbidity is seen) and 3.12 μg/mL (turbidity is still appearing) of antimicrobial agent.
+E.g. in the image shown above, the breakpoint of growth inhibition lies between 6.25 (no turbidity is seen) and 3.12 μg/mL (turbidity is still appearing) of antimicrobial agents.
 However, by convention, the MIC is interpreted as the concentration of the antimicrobial agent contained in the first tube in the series that inhibits visible growth.
 Therefore, in this example, the MIC is 6.25 μg/mL.
 Find more about broth dilution method

 Agar dilution method

 Varying concentrations of antimicrobial agents are added to an agar medium, mostly Mueller Hinton Agar (for non-fastidious organisms).
-Multiple test organisms (at a concentration of 10^4 CFU/mL) can be applied directly or using an inoculum replicating apparatus (steer replicator) on a single agar plate of particular antibiotic concentration.
+Multiple test organisms (at a concentration of 10^4 CFU/mL) can be applied directly or using an inoculum replicating apparatus (steer replicator) on a single agar plate of a particular antibiotic concentration.
 Results are observed after incubation at 35°C for 18-24 hours.

 A plastic strip with a predefined gradient of one antibiotic is applied onto an inoculated agar plate.
-After 18-24 hours incubation, a drop-shaped inhibition zone intersects the graded test strip at the inhibitory concentration of the antibiotic.
+After 18-24 hours of incubation, a drop-shaped inhibition zone intersects the graded test strip at the inhibitory concentration of the antibiotic.